Grand Duke George Mikhailovich of Russia: Education and career

-George was educated at International School of Madrid in Madrid, D'Overbroeck's College, Oxford and at St Benet's Hall, Oxford.
+George was educated at International School of Madrid and Runnymede College in Madrid, D'Overbroeck's College, Oxford and at St Benet's Hall, Oxford.

 In Brussels, he worked at the European Parliament where he was an assistant to Loyola de Palacio, former European Commissioner for Transport and Energy.
 Later he moved to Luxembourg where he was employed at the European Commission's Directorate-General for Atomic Energy and Security.

 On 12 December 2008, he was appointed an aide to the Director General of MMC Norilsk Nickel, a major Russian nickel-mining company.
 In 2012 he was nominated chief executive of Metal Trade Overseas, the main sales hub for Norilsk Nickel in Switzerland.
 In 2014 he started his own company, Romanoff & Partners, in Brussels.

 Heir to his mother

 On 21 April 1992, upon the death of his maternal grandfather Grand Duke Vladimir Cyrillovich, George's mother claimed to have succeeded as the sovereign and Curatrix of the Throne of Russia, making him, to supporters of his mother, heir apparent and tsesarevich.
 He visited Russia for the first time shortly thereafter to attend the funeral of his grandfather.
 His claim to the throne is contested.

 In 1996, when he, his mother, and his grandmother Leonida returned to Russia after living in Madrid, one of President Boris Yeltsin's former bodyguards was assigned as tutor to the 15-year-old prince.
 He was also set to study at a Russian Naval college but these plans were dropped.

 On 17 July 2018 he participated, along with his mother, in the liturgical commemoration of the centenary of the assassinations of Saints Nicholas II, Empress Alexandra Feodorovna and their children conducted in Yekaterinburg by Patriarch Kirill I of Moscow.